amaelkady/FM-2D/README.md

 </p>

 ## FM-2D
-Frame Modeler 2D is an open-source MATLAB-based computational platform for modeling and analyzing building assets in OpenSEES using state-of-the-art modeling and dynamic analyses guidelines.
+Frame Modeler 2D is an open-source MATLAB-based computational platform for modeling and analyzing building assets in OpenSees using state-of-the-art modeling and dynamic analyses guidelines.
 The current version supports steel MRFs, CBFs and EBFs.

---> Curent source code                  : v5.2607.01   (**With Parallel Computing**)
+--> Current source code                  : v5.2607.01   (**With Parallel Computing**)

---> Curent compiled installer executable: v5.2607.01   (**With Parallel Computing**)
+--> Current compiled installer executable: v5.2607.01   (**With Parallel Computing**)

---> Video tutorials on YouTube [here](https://www.youtube.com/playlist?list=PLz_XdUL-6Y_m10fBEMmzPKqI00wdzbDUN)
+--> Video tutorials on YouTube [here](https://www.youtube.com/playlist?list=PLz_XdUL-6Y_m10fBEMmzPKqI00wdzbDUN).
+Note that the tutorial videos are based on an older version, however, the same project definition process still applies.

 ## Important Notes

-- Make sure you run the FM2D.exe, which is located in the default installation directory "C:\Program Files\University of Southampton\FM_2D\application", as admistrator.
+- Make sure you run the FM2D.exe, which is located in the default installation directory "C:\Program Files\University of Southampton\FM_2D\application", as administrator.
 Note that FM2D needs to be able to create (open, read, and write) files within the installation directory.

 - If you encounter issues running OpenSees, try downloading the "lib" folder (available in FM-2D repo) and then place it in the following folder on your PC: ...\University of Southampton\FM_2D.

-- Users, and particularly those who plan on collaborating and contributing to FM-2D base code, are highly encouraged to 1) install GitHub Desktop Application, and 2) FORK this repository to thier own computer.
-This will allow the user to recieve all updates and bug fixes on time.
+- Users, and particularly those who plan on collaborating and contributing to FM-2D base code, are highly encouraged to 1) install GitHub Desktop Application, and 2) FORK this repository to their own computer.
+This will allow the user to receive all updates and bug fixes on time.
 If you are new to GitHub, please check the links below for a quick tutorial on how to fork repositories.

-- PULL requests will be considered while giving credit to contributers.
+- PULL requests will be considered while giving credit to contributors.
 To fork the repo click on the FORK at the top of this page.

 --> Brief outline on forking, we suggest this [link](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)